Design a Pastebin

 The Wrong Way: Everything in SQL

-- If you store large BLOBs (10MB) in the same table, reading a row drags that huge blob into memory.
+- The Problem: If you store large BLOBs (10MB) in the same table, reading a single row forces the DB to load hundreds of pages into RAM.

-- This pushes out hundreds of other small, useful pages (like indexes or user data).
+- The Consequence: These huge blobs push out hundreds of other small, useful pages (like indexes or user session data).

-- Result: Your Cache Hit Ratio drops, Disk I/O spikes, and the DB slows to a crawl.
+- Result: Your Cache Hit Ratio drops near zero, Disk I/O spikes to 100%, and the DB slows to a crawl.

 The Right Way: Metadata + Object Store